China Railway CRH6

-The CRH6 Hexie (simplified Chinese: 和谐号; traditional Chinese: 和諧號; pinyin: Héxié Hào; literally: "Harmony") is a regional/commuter high-speed train of the People's Republic of China.
+The CRH6 is a regional/commuter higher-speed train of the People's Republic of China.
 It is designed by CRRC Qingdao Sifang and will be manufactured by CRRC Nanjing Puzhen at its subsidiary, the CRRC Guangdong Jiangmen Factory.
+Unlike other CRH types, most CRH6 trains use unique names; only very few CRH6 use Hexie (和谐号 (Héxié hào, Harmony)) as the train name.

 Overview

 The CRH6 will be divided into three major types, according to stopping patterns: